Student Privacy (FERPA)

 Virginia Tech policy requires annually the collection of specific demographic data for each student: local mailing address, emergency contact entry or emergency contact confirmation, VT Alerts Opt In or Opt Out action and review of the Virginia Tech Student Conduct Policy.
 Students will be prohibited from registration until the information is provided.

 Student(s) may denote a specific third party as emergency contact as primary in cases of missing person(s).
-Visit Hokie SPA, choose the Hokie Plus menu, add 'new emergency contact'.
+Visit Hokie SPA, choose the Hokie Plus menu, choose ‘Update Emergency Contacts’; add 'new contact'.
 In the pull down selection for relationships, choose "Missing Persons Contact".
 In case of such an emergency, the university will first contact the missing person designee before any alternate emergency contact(s).

 Student employees may have inquiry access to student records if required for job responsibilities.